-Philippe was born in Meaux, France.
-After graduating from college through the Art and Graphic Design School EDTA SORNAS in Paris in 1995,
+I was born in Meaux, France; he is graduated from college through the Art and Graphic Design School EDTA Sornas in Paris in 1995.

-Later he moved to Aix-en-Provence, where his work became increasingly abstract, light, bold, and colorful.
+Later I moved to Aix-en-Provence, where my art became increasingly abstract, light, bold, and colorful.

-In 2012, he ultimately transitioned into playful, unpredictable abstraction creating an emotionally charged explosion of colorful shapes and grids against white space.
+In 2012, I ultimately transitioned into playful, unpredictable abstraction creating an emotionally charged explosion of colorful shapes and grids against white space.

-Philippe Halaburda has been represented by various American and European galleries with several solo shows since 2012.
+I have been represented by various American and European galleries with several solo shows since 2016.

 In September 2020, I moved to Newburgh, NY.